mdu830/Readme-Generator/README.md

 ### Description:

 <ul>
-    This applictation is designed to help developers quickly generate a quality readme markdown for their projects.
+    This application is designed to help developers quickly generate a quality readme markdown for their projects.
 </ul>

 ### Table of Contents